Convoy C8+ flashlight review:

 - No, only mechanical by unscrewing the tailcap.

 - Not that I could detect

 The trees in the following beamshots are about 350 meters away (according to Google Maps).
-Furthermore, the difference between the C8 + and my old C8 can be seen by the beam color.
-The intensity of my old Convoy C8 is a bit higher, because I changed the original driver of my old C8 with a high-power FET driver.
-All in all, the intensity of the standard driver is really good as can be seen in the photos.
+Furthermore, the difference between the C8 + and my old C8 can be seen in the beam color.
+The intensity of my old Convoy C8 is slightly higher because I changed the driver with a high-power FET driver.
+All in all, the intensity of the standard driver is really good as you can see in the photos.

 The Convoy C8+’s throw was measured at 5 and 10 meters.
-The following numbers apply for the lux readings at 10meters.
-Measured with a UNI – T UT383BT Digital Illuminance Meter
+The following numbers were measured at 10 meters, with a UNI – T UT383BT Digital Illuminance Meter.

 Overall conclusion of the Convoy C8+